ZoodSood/tg-subscribe/README.md

 # Telegram Bot with Subscription Functionality 🤖

 ## Overview
 This Telegram bot provides a robust subscription management system, supporting advanced admin controls, analytics, and secure Solana-based payments.
-Originally based on a public template, it has been heavily customized for client needs, with all legacy Tron payment code removed and Solana as the exclusive payment method.
+Originally based on a public template, it has been heavily customized for client needs, with nearly all legacy payment code removed and Solana as the exclusive payment method.

 ---